Rami Hamada: Senior

-In 2015, Hamadeh was the youngest member of Palestine's 2015 AFC Asian Cup squad but did not play.
+In 2015, Hamada was the youngest member of Palestine's 2015 AFC Asian Cup squad but did not play.
 He became Palestine's starting goalkeeper during the 2016/17 season in which he conceded a mere 9 league goals in 21 games for Thaqafi Tulkarem.
 His first official national team cap came in a friendly against Yemen on 22 March 2017.
 He kept a clean sheet in his first three games - becoming the first Palestinian goalkeeper to do so.
-In his first 10 national team caps, Hamadeh kept 6 clean sheets, recording six victories, two draws, and two losses.
+In his first 10 national team caps, Hamada kept 6 clean sheets, recording six victories, two draws, and two losses.

 In 2018, he was called as one of three overage players to Palestine's 2018 Asian Games squad.

-In 2021, Hamadeh surpassed Ramzi Saleh by recording his 17th clean sheet in a World Cup Qualifier against Yemen.
+In 2021, Hamada surpassed Ramzi Saleh by recording his 17th clean sheet in a World Cup Qualifier against Yemen.

 On 1 January 2024, he was named in the Palestinian squad for the 2023 AFC Asian Cup in Qatar.

 On 5 September 2024 he started for Palestine in the 2026 World Cup qualifiers against South Korea.
 His saves kept the score at 0-0 making him the only goalkeeper so far who have kept a clean sheet against South Korea.